antIggl/openethereum-deploy/README.md

  * config/spec/params/instantseal - This file contains additional parameters for the instantseal chain.
  * config/spec/params/tendermint - This file contains additional parameters for the tendermint chain.

-6. config/spec - This directory contains some toml spec files that are used as parity configurations.
+6. config/spec - This directory contains some toml spec files that are used as openethereum configurations.
  * config/spec/authority_round.toml - An example toml file for an aura chain.
  * config/spec/instantseal.toml - An example toml file for an instantseal chain.
  * config/spec/tendermint.tml - An example toml file for a tendermint chain.